What Exactly Is COPD?

 †In a lung function study in patients with moderate to very severe COPD, with a majority having no flare-ups in the last 12 months.
 Flare-ups were reduced by 52% vs a dual bronchodilator—the combination of two medicines, an anticholinergic known as a long-acting muscarinic antagonist (LAMA) and a long-acting beta2-adrenergic agonist (LABA).

-Learning how to talk to your doctor about COPD flare-ups may help you and your doctor manage them.
+Learning how to talk to your doctor about COPD flare-ups may help you and your doctor manage your COPD.

 Frequently Asked Questions